ToJans/supersetkata/README.md

 ## Example implementation

-If you are stuck, you can check my implementation under the branch "example"
+If you are stuck, you can check an example implementation [here](https://github.com/ToJans/supersetkata/tree/example).